UConn women’s rowers file lawsuit seeking to save program

 The rowers also are seeking an injunction that would keep the team intact until the lawsuit can be heard.

+UConn, which also plans to eliminate three men’s athletic programs, said in a statement it has not had a chance to review the lawsuit, but is confident that its planned cuts are legal.

+“That decision was made following a comprehensive review of UConn’s athletic program, including its Title IX obligations,” the statement said.

-The program is scheduled to be eliminated next month at the end of the current season.
+The rowing program is scheduled to be eliminated next month at the end of the current season.
 UConn’s last rowing competition, the Colonial Athletic Association championship, is scheduled for May 16.

 The move comes less than a month after a group of rowing alumni filed a similar complaint with the Education Department’s Office for Civil Rights.

 UConn said last June that it wants to reduce its athletic deficit by about $10 million a year, cutting the need for a subsidy to the athletic department by 25% over the next three years.
-As part of that, the school decided to eliminate women’s rowing, men’s swimming and diving, men’s cross-country and men’s tennis at the end of the 2020-21 school year.
+The school decided to eliminate women’s rowing, men’s swimming and diving, men’s cross-country and men’s tennis at the end of the 2020-21 school year.

 In a letter to the rowing alumni last month, UConn President Thomas Katsouleas said the school considered the civil rights implications before making that move.